 DETROIT – Welcome to Friday evening, Motown!

-Monday will be mostly cloudy and chilly.
-Afternoon temps will be in the middle and upper 30s.
+Saturday will be mostly to partly sunny and cold.
+Highs will be in the middle and upper 30s; about 5 degrees below average.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!